dieterich-lab/Baltica/docs/intro.md

 ## Classes of computational methods for AS identification
 The number of reported AS events has increased enormously over the past ten years.
 This increase is primarily due to advances in the RNA-Sequencing (RNA-Seq) technology.
-AS detection benefited primarly of the longer read-length, and the development of computational methods to detect AS from RNA-Seq.
+AS detection benefited primarily of the longer read-length, and the development of computational methods to detect AS from RNA-Seq.
 Read that align to two or more exons are evidence for intron excision.
 These reads are named exon-exon junctions or splice junctions (SJ) and represented by the N cigar in the read alignment.
 The splice graph is a network representation in which nodes and edges represent exon and SJ, respectively, and the different network paths form the different transcripts.